The South African dealer register

 How can I tell if a diamond is real in South Africa?

 GIA certification verified on GIA Report Check, plus a handheld thermal-conductivity tester reading, plus loupe inspection of the inscription.
 The combined stack eliminates 99 per cent of substitution fraud risk.
-Reputable wholesalers like ProDiam will demonstrate all three in one appointment.
+Reputable wholesalers will demonstrate all three in one appointment.

 What is the difference between a real diamond and a lab-grown diamond?